Reasoning on Time-Series for Financial Technical Analysis: Results

 \textbf{Ablation Study.} We conduct an ablation study to demonstrate the effectiveness of the model design. \begin{itemize}[leftmargin=*] \item From Figure \ref{reward-curves}, we observe that the inverse MSE reward $r_{\text{MSE}}$, a component of the Time-GRPO objective, increases across the number of training steps.
 This suggests that it is \textit{possible} to learn verbal reasoning steps for time-series forecasting, which our VTA model was able to achieve. \item From Table \ref{ablation-results}, we see that each fine-tuning stage helps to improve the results of the model.
 However, the first RL fine-tuning, which uses the Time-GRPO objective, was not efficient by itself, showing a small improvement of 1.6\% over the base model in MSE averaged across all variants. \item However, after rejection sampling and SFT to teach the model how to reason over time-series, the second RL fine-tuning, which uses the same Time-GRPO objective, produces an average improvement of 20.3\%.
-This highlights the usefulness of fine-tuning over a multi-stage pipeline. \item Finally, conditioning on the additional forecasting model helped to improve the performance further, showing the effectiveness of our combined verbal and latent VTA framework. \end{itemize}
+This highlights the usefulness of fine-tuning over a multi-stage pipeline. \item Finally, conditioning on the additional forecasting model helped to improve the performance further, showing the benefit of enhancing external verbal reasoning with internal latent understanding. \end{itemize}

+\rebuttal{ \textbf{Contribution of Reasoning Component.} To study the contribution of the reasoning component on forecasting performance, we artificially corrupt the reasoning trace to observe their impact on the final forecasts.
+This was done in two ways: \textbf{(1) Adversarial:} We add adversarial noise to the technical indicator values; \textbf{(2) Remove Information:} Within the prompt, we force the LLM to not utilize certain indicators in its reasoning.
+The forecasting performances are reported in Figure \ref{reasoning-perf}. }

+\rebuttal{In Figure \ref{reasoning-perf}, removing the indicators leads to a clear degradation in performance, demonstrating that the reasoning traces provide genuinely useful guidance to the model.
+Adding adversarial noise also reduces overall performance but does not yield a consistent trend.
+A possible explanation is that, during joint conditional training, the model gradually learns to rely more heavily on the time-series forecasting component once it detects that the reasoning signals have become unreliable.}